20 of the Best Beaches in NSW

 South West Rocks

-Historic landmarks, pleasant walking tracks, and sublime beaches are what make this town one of the best family-friendly holiday destinations.
+Historic landmarks, pleasant walking tracks, and sublime beaches are what make this town one of the best family-friendly holiday destinations in the state.

 If the reason for a visit to South West Rocks is for the beaches, the summer months are typically the best time for a dip in the ocean, but early autumn can still be appealing and a popular time to stay.